Discrete Dynamical System Approaches for Boolean Polynomial Optimization: Numerical Experiments

-\subsection{Optimality of the computed solutions}
+\subsection{Optimality of The Computed Solutions}

-The penalty problems \eqref{eq:prob_approx_int_cv_opt} and \eqref{eq:prob_penaltyoverball} are in general nonconvex optimization problems, and our proposed methods are first-order optimization approaches which can only find a stationary point (local minimizer at best).
+The penalty problems \cref{prob:approx_int_cv_opt} and \cref{prob:penaltyoverball} are in general nonconvex, and our proposed methods are first-order optimization approaches which can only find a stationary point (local minimizer at best).
 The quality of the computed solutions depends on the initial conditions, i.e., $\U_0$ for the Lie scheme, and $(\U_0,\V_0)$ for the Houbolt and RK(4,5) schemes.

-In order to justify the quality of the computed solutions, we will compare the results with the exact global optimal solutions provided by an exhaustive method for solving problem \eqref{eq:prob_int_opt}.
-This method works only for small size problems, says $n\leq 16$.
-Keep in mind that the total number of feasible solutions for \eqref{eq:prob_int_opt} is $2^n$.
+In order to justify the quality of the computed solutions, we will compare the results with the exact global optimal solutions provided by an exhaustive method (checking all points in $\{\pm 1\}^n$) for solving problem \cref{prob:int_opt}.
+This method only works for not too large size problems.
+Keep in mind that the total number of feasible solutions for \cref{prob:int_opt} is $2^n$.
 Due to the complicated and dense structure of general polynomial function $\Pi(\V)$ (with $n$ variables and degree $d$) which has at most $\binom{n+d}{d}$ monomials, the evaluation of $J_{\varepsilon}(\V)$ and its gradient $\nabla J_{\varepsilon}(\V)$ could be very time consuming.
 In POLYLAB, the evaluation procedure is coded in C language and called in MATLAB through \verb|mex| function for better speed.
 Note that the polynomial evaluations will be significantly slower in pure MATLAB routine than in \verb|mex| function.
 Moreover, all polynomial coefficients and exponents are designed as sparse matrices in POLYLAB which aims at handling more efficiently large-scale problems with sparse structure.